worldbank/dime-standards/dime-research-standards/pillar-1-research-ethics/research-ethics-resources/informed-consent-templates/informed-consent-template-written-covid.md

 **[Insert title of the study]**

-You have been asked to participate in a research study conducted by **[insert names and degrees of all investigators]**, from the **[insert institutional affiliation]**.
+You have been asked to participate in a research study conducted by **[NAME OF SURVEY FIRM]** in conjunction with Development Impact Evaluation at the World Bank (DIME)
-You were selected as a possible participant in this study because **[explain succinctly and simply why the prospective subject is eligible to participate]**.

-The information below provides a summary of the research.
-Your participation in this research is voluntary and you can withdraw at any time.

-### Purpose

-**[Short sentence describing purpose of research.
-Use lay language.
-1-2 sentences.]**
+**[AND NAME OF ANY OTHER PARTNER ORGANIZATIONS]** to carry out **[NAME OF PROJECT/BRIEF ONE LINER ON PROJECT]** in this region.
+The purpose of this study is to **[PURPOSE OF THE STUDY]**.

 ### Study Procedures

-**[Brief explanation of study procedures.
-1-2 sentences.]**
+If you agree to participate in this study, we will ask you questions related to **[LIST OF CONTENTS/MODULES]**.
+The interview should last about **[SURVEY DURATION]**.
+We ask you to be as honest and open as possible.

+We may contact you again in **[expected month/year of follow up]** for a follow-up survey. if so, we will ask you again whether you consent to participate and you may choose whether you will consent to participate at that time.

+## Potential benefits

+**[Describe benefits to subjects expected from the research.
+If the subject will not benefit from participation, clearly state this fact.]**

+**[State the potential benefits, if any, to science or society expected from the research.]**

 ### Risks & Potential Discomfort

 **[Describe any reasonable foreseeable risks, discomforts, inconveniences, and how these will be managed]**

-### Alternatives to Participation (remove this section if no alternatives exist)

-**[Describe any appropriate alternative therapeutic, diagnostic, or preventive procedures that should be considered before the subject decide whether or not to participate in the study.]**

-You should read the information below, and ask questions about anything you do not understand before deciding whether or not to participate.

-## Participation and withdrawal

-Your participation in this study is completely voluntary and you are free to choose whether to be in it or not.
-If you choose to be in this study, you may subsequently withdraw from it at any time without penalty or consequences of any kind.
-The investigator may withdraw you from this research if circumstances arise.

-**[If appropriate, describe the anticipated circumstances under which the subject's participation may be terminated by the investigator without regard to the subject's consent.]**

-## Purpose of the study

-**[State what the study is designed to assess or establish.]**

-## Procedures

-If you volunteer to participate in this study, we would ask you to do the following things:

-**[Describe the procedures chronologically using simple language, short sentences and short paragraphs.
-Scientific terms should be defined and explained.
-Identify any experimental procedures.]**

-**[Specify the subject's assignment to study groups, length of time for participation in each procedure, total length of time for participation, frequency of procedures, location of the procedures to be done, etc.]**

-## Potential risks and discomforts

-**[Describe any reasonable foreseeable risks, discomforts, inconveniences, and how these will be managed.]**

-**[If there are significant physical or psychological risks to participation that might cause the researcher to terminate the study, please describe them.]**

 As you are probably aware, the world has experienced an outbreak of a novel disease in 2020, called the COVID-19.
 It is highly contagious, transmitted mostly through close contact with an infected person in an indoor space.
 Symptoms vary from one person to the other, but often include headache, fever, dry cough.
 It can be particularly dangerous for vulnerable populations such as older people (60+), pregnant women or anyone with serious chronic conditions.